Down Payment Calculator

 Practical Tips

-• Consider a shorter loan term if you can afford higher monthly payments—a 15-year mortgage at the same rate will cost much less in total interest than a 30-year loan, often saving $100,000+ on a $350,000 home.
+- Consider a shorter loan term if you can afford higher monthly payments—a 15-year mortgage at the same rate will cost much less in total interest than a 30-year loan, often saving $100,000+ on a $350,000 home.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

-• Remember that this calculator shows principal and interest only; add estimates for property taxes, homeowners insurance, HOA fees, and utilities to see your true housing cost, which typically should not exceed 28% of gross monthly income.
+- Remember that this calculator shows principal and interest only; add estimates for property taxes, homeowners insurance, HOA fees, and utilities to see your true housing cost, which typically should not exceed 28% of gross monthly income.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

 Frequently Asked Questions